American Girl: Collector doll series

 In 2019, American Girl launched the Collector Doll Series.
 The first doll was the Holiday Collector doll in partnership with Swarovski of which three were produced.
 In 2020, American Girl again partnered with Swarovski and released three collector dolls; the Sweet as Rose, Boho Chic, and Fuchsia Feathers collector dolls.
 Only one of each doll was produced, each of which had a gown that included 1,000 or more Swarovski crystals.

 In August 2023, American Girl released three Disney Princess dolls: Jasmine, Belle, and Rapunzel.
-In September, they released a toy soldier collector doll in partnership with FAO Schwarz, and in December, they released The Classic Barbie by American Girl collector doll.
+In September, they released a series of Nutcracker-related collector dolls, including a toy soldier doll in partnership with FAO Schwarz, and in December, they released The Classic Barbie by American Girl collector doll.
 In February 2024, American Girl released three more Disney Princess dolls: Cinderella, Tiana, and Ariel.
+In 2026, American Girl renewed their partnership with Disney, including plans to expand the princess line with an 18-inch Jasmine doll and Frozen dolls.

 Books

-The American Girl books have many different variations; each book series shares the journey of one American Girl Doll character.
-American Girl Dolls were created with the goal of educating young children on history, morals, and life lessons through the stories accompanied with each doll.
+The American Girl fiction books have many different variations; each book series shares the some portion of the journey of one American Girl Doll character.
+American Girl Dolls were created with the goal of educating young children on history, morals, and life lessons through the stories that accompanied each doll.

 The classic American Girl Doll books follow the journey of one of their historical characters and each series follows a standard structure through six books.
 This structure is: Meet (doll name), (doll name) Learns a Lesson, (doll name's) Surprise, Happy Birthday (doll name), (doll name) Saves the Day, Changes for (doll name).

 Some of the American Girl Dolls also have Best Friend books which are books following the storyline of the best friend of one of the American Girl Dolls – a spinoff to the original series.
 Examples of these include Nellie's Promise by Valerie Tripp (2004), Very Funny, Elizabeth by Valerie Tripp (2005), and Brave Emily by Valerie Tripp (2006).

+American Girl also published a number of non-fiction books which provided "life advice" for tween girls, as well as activity books including puzzle books, art and craft oriented books, journal style books, and more.
+The most well-known of the American Girl non-fictions offerings was the book, The Care and Keeping of You, which sold more than any other non-fiction title in the line.